dusty-nv/jetson-voice/README.md

 ### Text Classification

 In this text classification example, we'll use the included sentiment analysis model that was trained on the [Standford Sentiment Treebank (SST-2)](https://nlp.stanford.edu/sentiment/index.html) dataset.
-It will label queries as either positive or negative, along with their classification probability:
+It will label queries as either positive or negative, along with their probability:

 ```
 $ examples/nlp.py --model distilbert_sentiment